renovatebot/renovate/docs/usage/self-hosted-configuration.md

 The corresponding public key can be used to create encrypted values for config files.
 If you want a simple UI to encrypt values you can put the public key in a HTML page similar to <https://renovatebot.com/encrypt>.

-To create the key pair with openssl use the following commands:
+To create the key pair with OpenSSL use the following commands:

 - `openssl genrsa -out rsa_priv.pem 4096` for generating the private key
 - `openssl rsa -pubout -in rsa_priv.pem -out rsa_pub.pem` for extracting the public key